50 Important Photos Taken in Every State

 1937: Wilmington, Delaware.
 Franklin D. Roosevelt, Eleanor Roosevelt, and members of the president’s party attending the wedding of Franklin Roosevelt Jr. You won’t find these rarely seen photos in history books.

 1969: Cape Canaveral, Florida.
 Apollo 11 lifted off from the Kennedy Space Center on July 16, 1969.
 Soon after this photo was taken, the two astronauts on board, Neil Armstrong and Eugene “Buzz” Aldrin, became the first humans to set foot on the moon.
-Here are 24 amazing facts you didn’t know about NASA.
+Get to know the secrets of the famous “Lunch Atop a Skyscraper” photo taken in 1932.

 1966: Atlanta, Georgia.
 Dr. Martin Luther King Jr. leads a protest fighting for the rights of one African American who was refused a seat in the House of Representatives.
 Check out these rarely seen photos of Martin Luther King, Jr.